parinaB/CBPortfolio/README.md

 File Structure
+text
-text├── stalker.html           → the version YOU found ├── fan.html               → the "normal" one (boring)
+├── stalker.html           → the version YOU found
+├── fan.html               → the "normal" one (boring)
 ├── restraining-order.html → the legal masterpiece
 ├── style2.css             → all the Netflix magic
 ├── carousel.js            → smooth sliding goodness
 └── restraining.js         → injects your name into the order

 Warning
 Chandler already knows you opened this repo.
 He’s hiding behind the duck and chick right now.